Taiwan’s leaders try to calm fears over Ukraine invasion but citizens worry their island will be next

 In Taipei, groups of protesters gather outside of the Moscow-Taipei Coordination Commission, Russia’s de facto embassy in Taiwan.
 Many say they are here to support Ukraine and their own geopolitical flash point is a secondary priority.
 Others say that while the threat from China does not seem imminent, they will not shy away when the time comes.

-“Although I might not be able to fight at the frontlines, I can still help build molotov cocktails, just like the Ukrainian women,” said Huang Shu-chen, 52, who sells medical instruments in Taipei.
+“Although I might not be able to fight at the front lines, I can still help build molotov cocktails, just like the Ukrainian women,” said Huang Shu-chen, 52, who sells medical instruments in Taipei.
 “Taiwan is our home.
 We need to protect it.”